Liberal Studies (BA)

 2 Students identifying Middle Grades Education as their goal may substitute a state-approved “Teaching Field” for the department minor.
 If two teaching fields are selected, a third area of concentration is unnecessary.
 See program advisor for additional information.

-3 The Third Area of Concentration may be a block of courses from one of five University divisions outside the College of Arts and Sciences: College of Business, College of Education and Human Development, School of Music, School of Nursing or Speed Scientific School.
+3 The third Area of Concentration may be a block of courses from one of five University divisions outside the College of Arts and Sciences: College of Business, College of Education and Human Development, School of Music, School of Nursing or Speed Scientific School.
 No more than 24 hours earned outside the College of Arts and Sciences

 May be applied to the Liberal Studies degree.